knexpress/Finance-System/KNEX_Finance_System_EMpost_Integration_Report.md

 ## Conclusion

-The KNEX Finance System has been successfully integrated with EMpost API in the staging environment.
-All core features are operational, and the integration has been tested and verified.
-The system is ready for production deployment after completing the necessary production environment setup and testing.
+The KNEX Finance System is now integrated with the EMpost production environment.
+All core features remain operational, the production credentials have been applied, and the system is live.
+Continue monitoring, but no additional deployment work is required.

 **Key Achievements:**
 - ✅ Complete EMpost integration